-Six courses from a single area, discipline, or set of disciplines that form a coherent program in American studies.
-Examples of such areas would be: writing and literature, race and ethnicity, history and society, politics and economics, African-American studies, women's studies, law and society, landscape and the environment, and America in a global context.
+Six courses from a single area, discipline or set of disciplines that form a coherent program in American studies.
+Examples of such areas would be: writing and literature, race and ethnicity, history and society, politics and economics, African American studies, women's studies, law and society, landscape and the environment, and America in a global context.
 Many other areas of focus are possible as well.
-The program now offers a "track" in Educational Studies as well.
+The program now offers a "track" in Education Studies as well.
 In addition, the American Studies major highly recommends a course in advanced theory or methodology, feminist criticism, or intersection theory that could inform the student's major focus.
-The elective-study program undertaken by the student requires approval of the director of the American Studies Program.
-At least one unit (2 courses) must be at the 300 or 400 level.
+The elective study program undertaken by the student requires approval of the director of the American Studies Program.
+At least 1 unit (2 courses) must be at the 300 or 400 level.

 The Senior Exercise in American studies may take several forms, but it must draw on the elective-study component of the major, identifying and then developing, through original research and creative presentation, a major theme that the student has identified as central to his or her work in American studies.
 By the final Friday in September, majors in American studies will present their plans for the Senior Exercise to their advisors and to the program director.